aj-rom/pollen-site/README.md

 # Pollen Site

 This is the application that will run our main site.
-Built on the latest version of rails.
+Built on the latest version of rails this was used without any generators.
+Check out our current progress over at [PollenDev](https://www.github.com/pollendev)

-Please do not commit anything to this repository until I finish my project review, thus ensuring that only I, A.J.
-Romaniello have worked on this.
-Contributions may begin after my project review.

 ## Requirments
 Listed below are all of the pre-requisites you will need to be able to get set up and started.